 As teachers, we know that a major part of our job is coaching students: providing motivation, encouragement, and guidance.
 While it is essential of course that we provide expert knowledge of the language, solid instruction, accurate feedback, and reliable assessment, too much “instruction” and too little “coaching” can lead to demotivation for a lot of students.
-Students may feel unappreciated and disconnected and simply get bored.
-This is especially true in online classes.
-So here it is, a rule of thumb: think of yourself as a coach first, and instructor second.
+Students may feel ‘invisible’ – unappreciated and disconnected – and just tune out.
+This disconnect is especially true in online classes.
+So here it is, a rule of thumb: think of yourself as a coach first, and an instructor second.

 Here are some “coaching tips” to consider when you’re teaching listening and speaking.